Geertruida Carelsen: Final years

 Increasingly troubled by blindness, Geertruida Carelsen lived out her final fourteen years in Haarlem, the city of her birth.
-He public profile was by now diminished, but she continued to write for a number of magazines until well into her old age.
+Her public profile was by now diminished, but she continued to write for a number of magazines until well into her old age.
 Her themes were frequently horticultural or otherwise concerned with nature.
 She was also over many years a persistent advocate of improved vocation training for women, and promoted the need to open horticultural schools for girls.
 She also continued to attend meetings of the Dutch Literary Society.
 She devoted much of her time to tending and developing her garden.
 She published her memoires in 1928, and then a second volume of memoires which appeared in 1933.
 She wrote of it in 1932 in a letter to her friend, the playwright-businessman Frans Mijnssen, "It may well be my final book, but my soul is in it 100%"..

 The writer A. G. de Leeuw, better known under her pen-name as Geertruida Carelsen, died aged 95 at Haarlem on 4 June 1938.